Adrian-Ng/Adrian-Ng.github.io/_SQL/joins/02-joins-semi.md

 Another big upside is that they are **faster** than cartesian joins.

-There are just two types of semi-joins.
+There are just two types of semi-joins that I am interested in.

 ### LEFT SEMI JOIN